Black Widow: Everything You Need to Know

 Who Is the Black Widow Villain?

+First off, there's a good chance that BLACK WIDOW features a villain we don't really know about yet — or that one of the characters we have already seen will be one of the movie's main baddies.
+As far as we know right now, however, there's one primary evil player.
 The movie's big bad is only seen in the trailers in a couple of quick shots but was present in the footage screened at Comic-Con and D23.
 It's Taskmaster, known for his (or her) ability to expertly mimic the fighting style of whoever he (or she) is facing off against.

 The identity of the actor playing this character has yet to be revealed.
 The footage we saw at Comic-Con, of Natasha fighting someone against whom she is perfectly matched, was very cool.
 We're curious to see if the studio will eventually reveal who was cast — prior to the film's release — or if the character's identity is a big secret that will be revealed during the course of the movie.
 If anybody knows how to keep a secret, it's Black Widow.